Rishu0021/GoRest/README.md

 - Swift 5
 - XCode

-# Technology used
-- Xcode
+# Languages / Frameworks Used
 - Swift 5

 # How to use ?